tanyasreenagesh/WebSearchEngine/README.md

 You may have to change the pathToWebpages (file path to webpages folder) and pathToBook (file path to JSON bookkeeping file) variables depending on your directory structure.

-To change these variables, go to processing.py and find them on lines 20-21.
+To change these variables, go to processing.py and specify your file paths on lines 20-21.

 ### Running the Code:

-Run main.py to create the inverted index (the index will be saved as a compressed pickle file - invertedIdk.pbz2).
+Run main.py to create the inverted index (the index will be saved locally as a compressed pickle file - invertedIdk.pbz2).

 Run gui.py to start the GUI where you may input search queries and get results.